Schaechtle/VentIPyN/Experiments/README.txt

 We also allow to just compare the residuals of the last n steps after a fixed number of runs with the function get_last_n_residuals(ini_file_path,date_exp,n_last_residuals) to get an indication of how good the learned function explains the data.
 This can be done with plot_final_residuals.ipnb.

 Edit: I ran a large set of experiments over the weekend.
-When I played with the IPython notebooks I have realised that it crashes due to DFs that are too large.
+When I played with the IPython notebooks I have realised that it crashes due to DFs that being too large.
 I am creating a version now that produces graphs and saves pictures on probcomp-3 directly.